 We learn a little of Billy’s background in the song as he explains that ‘his mother didn’t give a damn about him and his Papa’s on the run from the Police.’
 The dawn of reality come in the last line of the first verse, ‘When Billy hit the city – the city hit Billy.’
 Then we learn of one kind man who takes him in and how they share their lives under one roof.

-The BBC and their policies certainly didn’t help matters as Radio 1 refused to play the song even though they were playing Rod Stewart then-current hit.
+The BBC and their policies certainly didn’t help matters; they had begun playing the song as a new release but soon dropped it when a handful of complaint letters came in, but they continued playing Rod Stewart’s then-current hit.
 Television was no better, John Richardson remembered, “We were booked to play our new single on Top of the Pops, only to have the billing cancelled when producers got wind of the song’s theme.”

 If proof were needed that the band still had what it takes, their follow-up, Baby I Know, which was written by the same two songwriters, became their last hit and made the top 10.

 After a couple of years with no hits, Tony Thorpe left the group but later cropped up at the voice of Arthur Daley on the The Firm’s 1982 hit Arthur Daley E’s Alright.
 Soon after the whole group disbanded but reconvened in 1983 and toured Germany but then fell silent again.